NYU-DiffusionMRI/DESIGNER-v2/docs/docs/designer/usage.md

 ## Options relating to denoising

 ### `-denoise`
-- Performs MPPCA denoising using default parameters on input data
+- Performs MPPCA magnitude or complex (see -phase option) denoising using default parameters on input data
 - Note that designer always performs MPPCA denoising as the first step in the processing pipeline (if the `-denoise` option is used) in order to best preserve the independent noise statistics of input data.
-- By default designer chooses the smallest isotropic cube shaped patch where N voxels in the cube is greater than the number of measurements
+- By default designer chooses 5x5x5 cube shaped patch.
 - When using the `-denoise` option please use the following citation:

 {: .ref}